TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 ??? question "WHY ? - [CLICK TO EXPAND]"

     These groups add their own preferred language (ex.
-Portugese) as the main audio track.
+Portuguese) as the main audio track.

 Add this to your `Must not contain (2)`